-Audi is known for putting stiff suspension on its cars to make them feel sportier, and the Q2 is no exception.
+Audi is known for putting stiff suspension on its cars to make them feel sportier, and the Audi Q2 is no exception.
 Unlike in its larger models all the standard trims come fitted with an identical 'Dynamic' suspension setup.

 It's several degrees firmer than its peers, especially the Peugeot 2008 and Renault Captur, and you'll feel the effects of these stiffer springs on patchy urban roads, where the wheels will patter over small imperfections.
 This fidgety character is less pronounced in cars fitted with smaller alloys and fatter tyres, which is a good reason to stick to either the Technik or Sport trims.
 They'll deal with speed bumps and potholes far better.
 There is one exception to this rule.
 The (now discontinued) Vorsprung trim came with adaptive dampers that gave it a really supple ride, despite its huge 19-inch wheels, and could then tighten up again on twisty roads.

-On smoother roads and at higher speeds, you won't notice the difference as much, and you'll be glad of the Q2's tight body control, strong grip, and precisely-weighted controls, which help it feel planted and secure.
-In fact, Audi's smallest crossover handles better than almost any of its rivals - even the MINI Countryman - but Ford's Puma manages to deliver similar enjoyment from behind the wheel without the harsh edge to the ride.
+On smoother roads and at higher speeds, you won't notice the difference as much, and you'll be glad of the Audi Q2's tight body control, strong grip, and precisely-weighted controls, which help it feel planted and secure.
+In fact, Audi's smallest SUV handles better than almost any of its rivals - even the MINI Countryman - but Ford's Puma manages to deliver similar enjoyment from behind the wheel without the harsh edge to the ride.

 All models come with progressive steering.
 This changes the responsiveness of the wheel depending on the driving situation, so it's light and feels very quick when you're parking, but gets slower and heavier at speed.
 It works well, never feeling too artificial, and adding a welcome sense of stability on motorway journeys.